Sleepypiggi/Work_Notes/docs/1_PRODUCTS/0_TERM_LIFE.md

 The key difference is that the level premium approach essentially **pre-pays** the premium ahead of time, allowing them to **accumulate with interest** to cover the high mortality costs at later ages, requiring only a reasonably small level premium.

 This is in contrast to YRT requires the individual to pay **equal to their mortality cost for that year**.
 At later ages, most individuals have little to no income, making them unable to afford coverage, forcing them to **lapse the policy when they are most at risk** of death.

-This is why YRTs are never sold in practice.
+In the beginning of life insurance, YRTs were commonly used.
+However, due to affordability issues, they were phased out in favour of the **smoother level premium** approach that helped with persistency.

 !!!
 Note